Put Your Translations To Work...

 United States

-Posted over 9 years ago.
+Posted about 10 years ago.

 Excellent blog post.
 May I repost this in my blog on terminology for my readers with due acknowledgement of the author, of course?
 Thanks